gtkachyk/File-Management-System/README.md

   - In your network's controller instance, set the value in File-Management-System/Global/I/Backup-Storage/capacity.txt to 'S'.

 ### Adding Concepts
-You are almost ready to start making back up copies of system data.
+You are almost ready to start making back up copies of system data.<br>
-But before you do, you need to know how you will manage these copies.
+But before you do, you need to know how you will manage these copies.<br>
-Any instance that stores part of a system data copy will be assigned a 'copy id'.
+Any instance that stores part of a system data copy will be assigned a 'copy id'.<br>
-If an instance stores a full copy of system data, its copy id will be unique in its network.
+If an instance stores a full copy of system data, its copy id will be unique in its network.<br>
-If an instance stores part of a copy of system data, its copy id will be shared with other instances in its network that store other parts of the same copy.
+If an instance stores part of a copy of system data, its copy id will be shared with other instances in its network that store other parts of the same copy.<br>
-The controller instance of a network knows the copy id of every instance in its network and which system data folders each instance stores.
+The controller instance of a network knows the copy id of every instance in its network and which system data folders each instance stores.<br>
 This allows you to use your controller to analyze the state of each copy in your network before you make any modifications.

 ### 'Create' Your First Copy of System Data